RCambier/rcambier.github.io/_posts/2018-12-25-gold-coins.md

 <div class='answer-wrapper'>
 <div markdown="1" class='answer' style="color: grey">

 You take 20 coins from the stack and flip them to create another stack.
+The two stacks are the original stack withtout the 20 coins, and the stack of 20 coins you created.

+If the 20 coins you select are golden side up, then you will flip them and have 20 silver coins in each stack.

+If the 20 coins you select are silver side up, then you will flip them and have 0 silver coins in each stack.

+If the 20 coins you select contain _n_ silver and 20-_n_ gold coins, then you will flip them and have 20-n silver coins in each stack.

 </div>